-You may have recently received a review letter about your empty home for council tax purposes, asking you to confirm if your property still remains unoccupied.
-We are required to review council tax discounts because sometimes due to an oversight, people do not update us when there is a change in occupancy.
-Also, some discount claims may be fraudulent, and therefore must be reviewed.
+You may have recently received a review letter about your empty home for Council Tax purposes, asking you to confirm if your property still remains unoccupied.
+We are required to review Council Tax discounts as sometimes, due to an oversight, people do not update us when there is a change in occupancy.
+Also, some discount claims may be fraudulent and therefore must be reviewed.

-The FAQs below give further information on entitlement and how the form should be completed.
-Please read through the information then click on the button below to complete the review.
+The questions below give further information on entitlement and how the form should be completed.
+Please read through the information then select the button below to complete the review.

 - What is the purpose of the review and why do I need to respond?

 The purpose of the review is to make sure that our records are accurate and updated where there is a change in circumstances.
 We have an obligation to make sure that discounts are awarded to those who are entitled and that we remove those which are not valid.

 - What happens if I haven't completed the form within the 14 day deadline?